ykdojo/editdojo/README.md

 ```

 7. Start the application opening the link shown in your terminal on a browser.

-8. Set up django-allauth.
-- First, register for a Twitter developer account.
-- Then, run ``python manage.py createsuperuser`` to create an admin account.
-- Go to http://127.0.0.1:8000/admin, and change the default site to from example.com to 127.0.0.1.
-Then, register your Twitter app's info there.
-- Also, make sure to set up keys.py (as explained above).
-- More about this process [here](https://wsvincent.com/django-allauth-tutorial/) and [here](https://django-allauth.readthedocs.io/en/latest/providers.html).

 ## Resources
 This is a part of the series of YouTube videos demonstrating how to build a real startup using Python and Javascript.